ashtavinayaksh/ping-pong-game/README.md

 Only files inside `public` can be used from `public/index.html`.<br>
 Read instructions below for using assets from JavaScript and HTML.

-You can, however, create more top-level directories.<br>
-They will not be included in the production build so you can use them for things like documentation.

 ## Available Scripts

 In the project directory, you can run: